 A region in the midst of change

 Over the past three decades, there has been significant population movement in the Northeast towards the coastline.
 Working waterfronts are part of the economic engine driving coastal redevelopment.
-Nearly five percent of this region has seen significant change to its land cover—increases in paved surfaces, and reductions and shifts in trees, forests, grasses, and wetlands—between 1996 and 2011.
+Some portions of the region have seen significant land cover changes such as increases in paved surfaces, and reductions and shifts in trees, forests, grasses, and wetlands.

 A critical issue for the Northeast is addressing its aging infrastructure: roads, bridges, railroad lines, water and wastewater pipelines, culverts, and electrical power networks.
 The region has the oldest industry and building inventory in the United States, much of which was built along the coast and in estuaries—both of which are highly vulnerable to flooding.